 Also featured in the film were Altair Guimarães and Jane Nascimento, leaders of Vila Autódromo’s powerful resistance to Mayor Paes’ plans to bulldoze the community located on the border of the Olympic Park in Rio’s West Zone.
 Guimarães, who suffered two previous evictions before moving to Vila Autódromo, is shown mobilizing residents and pressuring politicians before finally watching his home be destroyed.
 Gari, Guimarães, and Nascimento continue to be active in assisting other communities’ ongoing struggles to remain in their homes.
-Nascimento concluded the discussion saying, “I continue my struggle today with the incentive that people, not just favela residents but middle class people and all the resisting communities that aren’t low-income, can unite… We can’t wait for the government to create anything for us.
+Nascimento concluded the event’s panel discussion saying, “I continue my struggle today with the incentive that people, not just favela residents but middle class people and all the resisting communities that aren’t low-income, can unite… We can’t wait for the government to create anything for us.
 We are the ones who have to unite, and create, and go door to door.”